-The Sub-Fund does not aim to reduce the scope of investments prior to the application of the strategy.
+The Sub-Fund does not commit to a minimum rate, with the aim of reducing the scope of the investments that were considered prior to the application of the investment strategy.

 What is the policy to assess good governance practices of the investee companies?